 Hardened Docker Desktop: Stronger security for enterprises

-With capabilities like Hardened Docker Desktop, we want every developer using Docker to be able to work securely and create secure products without being slowed down or needlessly distracted.
+With capabilities like Hardened Docker Desktop, we aim to empower Docker developers to work safely and efficiently without any unnecessary interruptions or distractions.
 In Securing Developer Workstations with Docker, we share container security best practices developed and tested by industry experts.